 Are your genes preventing appropriate methylation?
 Insufficient methylation could possibly be the reason for migraines, strokes, depression, heart attacks, miscarriages, infertility, cancer, birth defects, and autism.
 In people who have diabetes, symptoms of diabetic neuropathy can worsen or make treatment regimens successful.

 Methylation is a chemical reaction occurring in every tissue and cell of the human body.
 Methylation is the process of adding methyl groups to a molecule.
-Since methyl groups are chemical inactive, including them to a protein (the process of methylation) transforms how that protein reacts to other materials in the entire body, therefore changing how that protein acts.
+Since methyl groups are chemically inactive, including them to a protein (the process of methylation) transforms how that protein reacts to other materials in the entire body, therefore changing how that protein acts.
 Genes, hormones and enzymes are proteins and the process of methylation changes them all.

 MTHFR and Methylation